 And not just consumers, governments around the world are also concerned as collected data is prone to theft and robbery, severely affecting the individuals and economy.
 Moreover, cyberattack episodes, such as that on Starwood hotels, where hackers stole the financial information of 500 million people, financially constraining 325 million of them, raise government attention and interference in the industry.
 The European Union established General Data Protection Regulation (GDPR), putting power in the hands of the consumers.
 GDPR highly regulates data monetization and collection undertaken by the companies and implement guiding rules and regulations.
 One such regulation is that the company needs to state clearly the data it will be collecting and that information shouldn’t deep be hidden in terms and conditions, but separately written and highlighted.
 Such regulations may constrain the market as they limit and hinder operations.

-The North American region to hold a significant market during the forecasted period
+The North American region holds a significant market during the forecasted period.

 Based on geography, the market is segmented into North America, South America, Europe, the Middle East and Africa, and the Asia Pacific regions.
-The North American region is anticipated to hold a dominating position in the market owing to its state of art infrastructure and technological advancement.
+The North American region is anticipated to hold a dominating position in the market due to its state-of-the-art infrastructure and technological advancement.
 The Asia Pacific region is also forecasted to grow at a significant growth rate.
 Rising internet connectivity along with growing cloud computing and small and medium enterprises are the prime drivers of the market.

 The coronavirus pandemic had a positive impact on the Data Monetization industry.
 Nationwide lockdown and a physical shutdown resulted in economies going online, increasing the use of the internet and computers.
 Operations such as online education, online shopping, online working space, and others, increased the quantity of information available, boosting the market.
 Moreover, the pandemic surged the use of cloud computing, hence increasing the market base.